 When choosing your wedding ring, you will also need to consider the width of the band.
 Traditionally, women wear a narrower band than men, usually between 2.5mm and 4mm, and men tend to opt for a width of 6mm to 7mm.

 Finally, choose your metal.
 We offer a wide range of wedding bands in 9ct and 18ct white and yellow gold, as well as platinum, palladium, sterling silver and titanium.
 The metal you choose will depend on your budget as well as lifestyle factors such as jobs and hobbies.
-If your job involves manual labour, you may wish to opt for a platinum or palladium ring as these metals are known to be more hard-wearing and scratch resistant as oppose to gold.
-For more information on wedding ring metals, visit our wedding ring guide.
+If your job involves manual labour, you may wish to opt for a platinum or palladium ring as these metals are known to be more hard-wearing and scratch resistant than gold.